Internet Marketing

 .

-5. Build an Internet marketing platform for an historic neighbhornood
+5. Build a marketing platform for an historic neighbhorhood

 Deutschtown on Pittsburgh’s Northside

-Deutschtown—where Randy Strothman’s business and home are located—is a ‘main streets’ community on Pittsburgh’s Northside.
-Here redevelopment and re-branding are working hand in hand to create positive momentum in a neighborhood disrupted decades ago by construction of an 8-lane freeway.
+In Deutschtown redevelopment and re-branding are working hand in hand to create positive momentum in a neighborhood disrupted decades ago by construction of a freeway.
 While the real “heavy lifting” is about investment and renovation, branding and marketing have helped with that.

-In 2011, neighbors Rachel Booth and Randy added a lively new Facebook page and an e-newsletter to the marketing toolkit for the community.
-Both were created in anticipation of the 2011 Historic Deutschtown House Tour, and helped to deliver a sell-out crowd to the house tour.
+In 2011, the team added a lively Facebook page and e-newsletter to the marketing toolkit for the community.
+Both were created in anticipation of the 2011 Historic Deutschtown House Tour, and helped to deliver a sell-out crowd.

 6. Revitalize a website for a new river transportation service